Another useful build in command that can be used to get information about your current open port is the netstat command.

 - TIME_WAIT – Hang and wait.

-Please note that listen TCP port will not have a Foreign Address, due to the fact that they wait for incoming connections, and as soon as some connection arrived it can accept or reject the connection and return to a state of listen, wait for the next connection, most of the time when a connection is accepted, the application flow will open a new port to continue the communication so that the listen port will be free to accept new connections.
+Please note that listen TCP port will not have a Foreign Address.
+This is due to the fact that they wait for incoming connections, and as soon as some connection arrived it can accept or reject the connection and return to a state of listen, wait for the next connection, most of the time when a connection is accepted, the application flow will open a new port to continue the communication so that the listen port will be free to accept new connections.

 You can also see on the local connection under the TCP protocol that you have an ip of 0.0.0.0 or 127.0.0.1 or your computer ip address or even no ip address, that because all of them represent the current computer, so the ip address is less important as the port it use, all the local address are from your computer.